 This fall semester, interdisciplinary seminar—led by noted scholars and theater practitioners —provides Fellows with the chance to investigate a wide range of approaches and theories to the study of Shakespeare and the humanities.
 The program includes attention to history and all aspects of the plays themselves through academic seminars, practical theater work, work in the Folger collection, and theater performances.

-2014 High School Fellows meet once a week to examine the period, humanities in general, and selected plays—based in part by what is being performed at area theaters—from several different viewpoints, including textual interpretation (including the social and historical contexts in which the plays were written), stage history, and practical concerns of theater.
+2014 High School Fellows meet every Monday from 3:45 pm to 6:00 pm to examine the period, humanities in general, and selected plays—based in part by what is being performed at area theaters—from several different viewpoints, including textual interpretation (including the social and historical contexts in which the plays were written), stage history, and practical concerns of theater.
 Fellows work with curators, scholars, directors, and actors, have the opportunity to work in the Folger collection, and see professional theater performances of the plays being studied.